Marcell Ozuna Preview, Player Props: Braves vs. Giants

-The Atlanta Braves, including Marcell Ozuna and his 1.118 slugging percentage over his past 10 games, take on starter Logan Webb and the San Francisco Giants at Oracle Park, Friday at 10:15 PM ET.
+Marcell Ozuna and his .650 on-base percentage over his past 10 games (310 points higher than his season-long percentage), will be in action for the Atlanta Braves versus the San Francisco Giants and Ryan Walker on August 26 at 4:05 PM ET.

-In his previous game, he collected four RBI (going 3-for-4 with a double and a home run) against the Mets.
+He had a one-hit performance in his previous game (1-for-2) against the Giants.

 Marcell Ozuna Game Info & Props vs. the Giants